-Olivia Munn's lob haircut has minimal layers, baby caramel highlights and lots of shine!
+Olivia Munn's lob haircut has minimal layers, baby caramel highlights, and lots of shine.
 All of these factors help to give thin hair the illusion of fullness.
-Her sleek and shiny style is not only easy to pull off, but beautiful.
-To copy her look, work in a straightening balm, such as Bumble & bumble Straight Blow Dry ($32), while hair is still wet and dry with a paddle brush to smooth hair.
+Her sleek and shiny style is easy to pull off, too.
+To copy her look, work in a straightening balm such as Bumble & bumble's Straight Blow Dry ($32) while hair is still wet, and dry with a paddle brush to smooth hair.

-Bobs are a versatile cut because you can wear them straight, curly or flipped at the ends, as seen on Reese Witherspoon.
-Spray in some Bondi Boost Heat Protectant Spray ($20) to protect hair from damage.
+Bobs are versatile because you can wear them straight, curly, or flipped at the ends, as seen on Reese Witherspoon.
+Spray in some of the Bondi Boost Heat Protectant Spray ($20) to protect hair from damage.
 Blow dry hair with a round brush and flip the ends up, followed by a curling iron at the ends to reinforce the flip.
-Part your hair on the side and tuck behind your ear for the perfect party-ready look.
+Part your hair on the side and tuck it behind your ear for the perfect party-ready look.

 Short and Straight Shag

-The face-framing layers on Billy Eilish's straight shag are minimal enough to keep her hair looking thick, while also giving her look some movement.
-This haircut can also be worn wavy, as seen on Miley Cyrus.
-A shine serum helps to give your hair this sleek look, however those with fine hair need to make sure they use a lightweight product and use it sparingly.
-One great option for those with fine hair is Oribe Apres Beach Wave and Shine Spray ($44).
+The face-framing layers on Billy Eilish's straight shag are minimal enough to keep her hair looking thick while also giving her look some movement.
+(This haircut can also be styled wavy, as seen on Miley Cyrus.)
+While a shine serum can help keep you sleek, those with fine hair need to make sure they use a lightweight product sparingly.
+One great option for those with fine hair is Oribe's Apres Beach Wave and Shine Spray ($44).

 Is thin hair better layered or one length?

-Subtle or light layers are best for thin hair, as too many layers make your hair appear thinner.
+Subtle or light layers are best for thin hair, as too many layers can make your hair appear thinner.
 Subtle layers, however, can help give the illusion of fullness.
-You can also get interior layers (see picture #5 above) to help volumize thin hair.
+You can also get interior layers to help volumize thin hair.

 What medium haircut is best for thin hair with a round face?

 In general, a medium-length haircut is flattering on almost every face shape– including those with round faces.
-Opt for curtain bangs or a side part and avoid short bangs to best flatter your face shape.
-Add lots of volume to your crown with dry shampoo for a slimming effect.
+Curtain bangs and side parts are especially flattering.
+Add lots of volume to your crown with dry shampoo if for a slimming effect.

 What medium length haircut is the most low maintenance?

-For a low maintenance hairstyle, work with your natural texture so you don’t have to fight with it.
-For example, if your hair is naturally curly, talk to your stylist about cutting it in a way that works with that texture, so you don’t have to use a flat iron or hair dryer every day.
+For a low-maintenance hairstyle, it's best to work with your natural texture, not against it.
+For example, if your hair is naturally curly, talk to your stylist about cutting it in a way that works with that texture so you don’t have to use a flat iron or hair dryer every day.
 Hairstyles with short bangs will also require more maintenance than those with longer bangs.